Spody10/readme-gen/README.md

 ## Questions

-Hello, my nam is Michael.
+Hello, my name is Michael Spore.
 If you have any questions about this project, or any other repositories of mine at (Spody10), feel free to write me at michaelpspore@gmail.com.
 Thanks!

 ## About

 Struggling coder just trying to make a living (eventually).

 ## Tests

+Follow these instructions for testing: Answer prompts and required fields which are necessary to run.